Are you an independent agent?Sign Up|Log In

 Preventing future boat insurance claims can help save you time, energy, and money.
 Follow these steps to help reduce your chances of needing to file a boat insurance claim:

 • Keep your boat's maintenance up to date to prevent mechanical failures, breakdowns, and accidents.
+This also strengthens the chances of approval for your future claims by demonstrating proper upkeep to your insurer.

 • Complete a boater safety education course to improve your boating skills and reduce your risk of collisions.